-What is Compound and How Does it Work?
+What is Compound & How Does it Work? - COMP for Beginners

 Launched in 2018, Compound is one of the leading DeFi platforms that allows people to borrow and lend crypto assets, much like one would through a bank, but without the need of an intermediary.
 This has resulted in higher yields for lenders and an overall lower interest rate for asset borrowers.

 The brainchild of Robert Leshner and Geoffrey Hayes, the Compound protocol has a native token called COMP.
 Holders of the token can earn interest by lending the tokens (or borrow by using Compound tokens as collateral) and also exercise the voting rights associated with COMP.